… in which I see Sea Eagles, view viewpoints, shop in shops and have a nice little sit down in a wee hoose.

 There were hugger-mugger homes of all configurations, not just isolated cottages, and there were streetlights.
 There was a normal petrol station, a big supermarket, schools, even a hospital – it was like a strange dreamland.
 Normally-dressed people were going to normal work.
-I fell in with a young schoolteacher recently arrived from Devon who seemed delighted with his lot; nicer kids to teach, a better life for his own, and Devon isn’t exactly an urban wasteland
+I fell in with a young schoolteacher recently arrived from Devon who seemed delighted with his lot; nicer kids to teach, he said, and a better life for his own and Devon isn’t exactly an urban wasteland.

 Quite honestly if the weather is foul I’d strongly counsel you just to get the bus to Tolsta; walking this road in heavy rain would be a waste of suffering.
 As it turned out I was blessed on this day with exactly the weather I could have done with back on beautiful Barra.
 Also, an advantage of walking on a road is that one encounters multiple shops, for multiple lunches.

 At Back Post Office an impressively glamorous woman hopped out of a sparkling clean white Range Rover to buy a few items.
 Only as she pulled out did I notice her car was left-hand drive and had California licence plates – how on Earth did that get to Lewis?
-(I’ve subsequently met a man who once worked at a small airport in Essex, spending much of his time driving the cars of Arab princes on and off private transporter planes, so I suppose that’s how).
+(I’ve subsequently met a man who once worked at a small airport in Essex, spending much of his time, he said, driving the supercars of Arab princes on and off private transporter planes.
+I suppose that’s how).

 Back Post Office is great and I was delighted with my authentic lunch which included some genuine Hebridean barley bannocks.
 These were rewarding in flavour but alarming in texture, the kind of thing Tibetans probably ate back in the day, or possibly used to tile the roofs of their hovels.
 Delicious, I should think, warmed with butter or broken into soup.
 A little challenging in isolation.

 Other attractions include a big cemetery for pondering mortality, a beach if you fancy a paddle and a small wetland where I bagged Sedge Warbler as a trail tick.
-There are also a few sections where you can leave the new road and walk along the old carriageway through the moorland – I wasn’t variously alert or brave enough to follow all of these but with hindsight (literally) they all looked as if they would work out and give welcome relief from the traffic.
+There are also a few sections where you can leave the new road and walk along the old carriageway through the moorland.
+I wasn’t alert or brave enough to follow all of these but with hindsight (literally) they all looked as if they would have given welcome relief from the traffic.

-Tolsta is bigger than I expected and many of the houses have been nicely done up – north Lewis certainly seems to be where the money is and no surprise either as around here the scenery quite suddenly gets very pretty, blue sea, tall cliffs, extensive views.
-The Community Shop is open ten until five, Monday to Saturday.
-Having spotted its useful advertising on the road, I pushed on downhill to find it and buy further provisions, assuming I’d be well away up north before it opened the next morning.
+Tolsta was bigger than I expected and many of the houses had been nicely done up.
+North Lewis certainly seems to be where the money is, and no surprise either as around here the scenery quite suddenly gets very pretty, blue sea, tall cliffs, extensive views.
+The Community Shop was open ten until five, Monday to Saturday.
+Having spotted its useful advertising on the road, I’d pushed on downhill to find it and buy further provisions, assuming I’d be well away up north before it opened the next morning.

 I should have given him more talktime, in exchange for the lift, but after a whole day of roads I was anxious to regain springy turf under my feet, to see the sea and to find somewhere to stick a tent up.
-I was subsequently more anxious to realise that, distracted his kind offer of transport, I’d forgotten to refill my water bottle at the shop.
+I subsequently became more anxious on realising that, distracted his kind offer of transport, I’d forgotten to refill my water bottle at the shop.

 Once through the gate and down the slope onto the boggy trail, Tolsta Head itself is blessedly unspoilt and the clifftop scenery soon becomes quite spectacular.

 By the way, personally I wouldn’t drink free range water on the Hebridean Way without first eliminating its invisible residents in some way – farm animals are everywhere.
-Even on wild and woolly Tolsta Head there was a flock of small but exceptionally wild and woolly sheep – their coal-black lambs were shy but super-cute.
-The sun was warm and the air still, by Hebridean standards, but I would nonetheless have preferred somewhere unboggy and slightly sheltered, as well as vaguely flattish, to camp.
-Every patch of raised ground was occupied by pairs of Great Skuas that had bagged all the dry knolls in the middle of the head as if they were sunbeds.
+Even on wild and woolly Tolsta Head there was a flock of small but exceptionally wild and woolly sheep.
+Their coal-black lambs were shy but super-cute.
+The sun was warm and the air still, by Hebridean standards.
+I would nonetheless have preferred somewhere unboggy and slightly sheltered, as well as vaguely flattish, to camp but every patch of decent ground was occupied by pairs of Great Skuas that had bagged all the dry knolls in the middle of the head as if they were sunbeds.

 Day 13, Tolsta to the Butt of Lewis, a mildly adventurous 25 km.